 What to Consider When Choosing the Best CFD Broker and Trading Platform

 Anyone can trade CFDs even with a deposit of as little as 500 USD.
-However, in order to practice a healthy and safe risk management, a deposit of three to four thousand would be ideal.
+However, in order to practice a healthy and safe risk management, a larger deposit is generally recommended.
 CFDs (Contracts for difference) have become the world’s most traded financial instruments – and in the shortest period of time too!
 A CFD is nothing more than a bet on what the price of a certain commodity, such as a stock, foreign currency, or commodity will be after a certain period of time.
 This is a contract usually between an individual and a broker using a convenient online platform that normally also provide other instruments apart from CFDs.

 A CFD is an agreement to pay the difference in the value of a particular underlying asset after the period of the contract expires.
 The underlying asset can be some company’s stock, foreign exchange, market index among other commodities.
 The actual underlying is never owned by the buyer or the seller.
 The profit (or loss) will be the difference in the price from when the contract was opened and the time it closed.
 There is no restriction on the time one has to hold the contract.
 It can be sold at any time the buyer deems fit.
 The broker offers a lot of leverage; sometimes as high as 1:500 or more.
 This allows for a lot of potential to make a bigger profit (or bigger loss) with a smaller budget.